DK3QN's Ham Radio Menu

 EME: Earth-Moon-Earth communication on 144 MHz

-Some hints for Newcomers to EME: here
+Some hints for Newcomers to EME: please read this

-Today I managed to run my first EME QSO in CW mode from our /p EME location at the farm.
+On 06-Dec-2009, I managed to run my first EME QSO in CW mode from our /p EME location at the farm.

 The partner was LA8YB with a very loud signal.
 I had taken my MP3 player with me.
 The player has a